 A huge thank you to our local supporters, Sysco Kelowna, Okanagan College Culinary Arts Team, Glitz N’ Glam, McDonald’s, Kaleena Cakes, Flash and Frame Photo Booth, Doak Shirreff Lawyers LLP and SW Audio!
 They work hard each you to provide attendees with a morning to remember making the day a great success.

-Tickets are on sale starting January 7th, 2019 at 8:00 am (PST).
-This sellout event is going to be another incredible event, so make sure to save the date.
+Tickets are on sale starting January 7th, 2019.
+This sell out event is going to be another incredible opportunity, so make sure to save the date.

 Pink Shirts and other pink items are on sale through www.pinkshirtday.ca